It’s that time of year again, and your car insurance policy is coming to an end. Don’t be tempted by auto-renewing – find a price that works for you.

 First things first: insurance is about trust.
 You’re paying for protection and support if the worst happens and you need help, so you need to feel comfortable with your insurance provider.

-If your insurance provider hikes your price right up at renewal and then gives you a massive reduction when you call them up - what does that say about them?
+If your insurance provider hikes your price right up when you’re renewing and then gives you a massive reduction when you call them up – what does that say about them?